swiftlang/swift-evolution/proposals/0294-package-executable-targets.md

 ## Detailed design

-The `PackageDescription` API will be updated to add an `executableTarget` function, currently having the same parameters as the `target` function:
+The `PackageDescription` API is updated to add an `executableTarget` function, currently having the same parameters as the `target` function:

 ```swift
 /// Creates an executable target.